 These regulations are issued pursuant to Rule 1.5 of the Rules for the Continued Delivery of Services in Non-Capital and Non-Criminal Cases at the Trial Level (hereinafter "IDS Rules").
-They apply to all non-capital criminal and all non-criminal cases in the trial division in the 11A Judicial District in which the provision of counsel is subject to the Indigent Defense Services Act of 2000 (G.S.
+They apply to all non-capital criminal and all non-criminal cases in the trial division in Pender County in which the provision of counsel is subject to the Indigent Defense Services Act of 2000 (G.S.
 7A-498 through 7A-498.8) (hereinafter "IDS Act").